-Identify learning and support needs for each practice site through the IECPCP projects and shouldn't need to be re- invented; need to leverage on what already exists e.g. CIHC competency framework Meetings have occurred at all identified sites.
-Apply for ethics approval required Site-specific IP needs assessment undertaken, documented and approved by all partners for implementation.
+Identification of education opportunities Best practices of interdisciplinary/multidisciplinary community based clinics along with training components offered A broader understanding of the types of clinical practice and continuing education among community based primary care clinics underway in NL none anticipated Leverage Educational Curriculum as currently developed by CIHC Scan of health programs with well woman and maternal newborn curriculum across Atlantic Canada Listing of programs COMPLETE none anticipated ongoing Mar-11 Identify learning and support needs for each practice site Interdisciplinary continuing education curriculum.
+On-site teaching component Workshops. continuing educational curriculum" is identified as an output; this type of work has already been done through the IECPCP projects and shouldn't need to be re- invented; need to leverage on what already exists e.g. CIHC competency framework Work will be developed and adapted from the competency framework created through the CIHC project.
+Travel to NB and NS sites to meet with educators and clinicans COMPLETE Ethics approved Iviar-11 Apply for ethics approval required Site-specific IP needs assessment undertaken, documented and approved by all partners for implementation.
 This activity will provide the basis for the IP interventions to be undertaken in each site.
 Work will build on lessons learned and materials from CIHC and UBC Women's Health Collaborative Maternal Newborn Clinic.
 Complete None anticipated.
-Oct.
-2010 Ethics approval application written and submitted It is unclear at this stage if this step will be required.
-If it is required, it will be essential to undertake as soon as possible.
-Ethics approved none anticipated Dec-10
+Dec-10 Oct.
+2010